pmelsted/bifrost/README.md

-   -I, --input-index-file   Input index file associated with graph to update in bfi format -C, --input-color-file   Input color file associated with graph to update in color.bfg format -t, --threads            Number of threads (default is 1) -k, --kmer-length        Length of k-mers (default is read from input graph file if built with Bifrost or 31) -m, --min-length         Length of minimizers (default is read from input graph file if built with Bifrost or automatically chosen)
+   -I, --input-index-file   Input index file associated with graph to update in bfi format -C, --input-color-file   Input color file associated with graph to update in color.bfg format -t, --threads            Number of threads (default: 1) -k, --kmer-length        Length of k-mers (default: read from input graph file if built with Bifrost or 31) -m, --min-length         Length of minimizers (default: read from input graph if built with Bifrost, auto otherwise) -T, --tmp-dir            Path for tmp directory (default: creates tmp directory in output directory)

    > Optional with no argument:

-   -i, --clip-tips          Clip tips shorter than k k-mers in length -d, --del-isolated       Delete isolated contigs shorter than k k-mers in length -f, --fasta-out          Output file is in fasta format (only sequences) instead of gfa (unless colors are output) -b, --bfg-out            Output file is in bfg/bfi format (Bifrost graph and index) instead of gfa (unless graph is colored)
+   -i, --clip-tips          Clip tips shorter than k k-mers in length -d, --del-isolated       Delete isolated contigs shorter than k k-mers in length -f, --fasta-out          Output file in fasta format (only sequences) instead of gfa (unless colors are output) -b, --bfg-out            Output file in bfg/bfi format (Bifrost graph/index) instead of gfa (unless graph is colored) -n, --no-compress-out    Output files must be uncompressed -N, --no-index-out       Do not make index file
-   -n, --no-compress-out    Output files must be uncompressed -N, --no-index-out       No index file is created -v, --verbose            Print information messages during execution
+   -v, --verbose            Print information messages during execution

 [PARAMETERS]: query